 Take Action Against Climate Change

-Become a leader capable of planning, implementing, and managing effective, just, and equitable climate change mitigation and adaptation strategies in this 2-year, low-residency graduate program.
+Become a leader who plans, implements, and manages effective, just, and equitable climate change mitigation and adaptation strategies in this 2-year, low-residency graduate program.
 You’ll complete both in-person summer residency intensives and online coursework focusing on project-based, collaborative learning and research.

-You will examine the science and the impacts of climate change; develop a thorough understanding of how climate data, society, policy, and governance influence decision making; and gain practical experience in leadership, management, and data science tools.
+You’ll examine the science and impacts of climate change; develop a thorough understanding of how climate data, society, policy, and governance influence decision making; and gain practical experience in leadership, management, and data science.

-Our 1,100 acre landscape of innovations in farm, garden, forest, and managed lands practices will serve as your living laboratory to learn, experiment, and conduct research.
-You’ll begin making a difference by completing two applied research projects with a NGO, business, community, or governmental agency partner.
+Our 1,100-acre mountain campus features innovations in farm, garden, forest, and managed land practices.
+This landscape will serve as your living laboratory to learn, experiment, and conduct research.
+You’ll make a real difference by completing two applied research projects with a nonprofit, business, community, or governmental agency partner.

-We will welcome our first cohort of students for the inaugural 12-day Summer Residency in 2025.
-They’ll join us for three 12-day campus residencies and four online semesters for a total of 44 credit hours.
+We’ll welcome our first cohort of students for the inaugural 12-day Summer Residency in 2025.
+Over the course of the program, every student will join us for a total of three 12-day campus residencies and four online semesters, earning 44 credit hours.

 A graduate of the Master of Applied Climate Studies program will be able to think about these problems with an interdisciplinary perspective and develop holistic and applied solutions — instead of relying on technological fixes.